Suchti18/jpackageTUI/README.md

 ## Usage

-Run the jpackageTUI executable file by typing:
+Run the jpackageTUI executable file in your terminal by typing :
 ```bash
 jpackageTUI.exe
 ```